The Moon as a possible source for Earth's co-orbital bodies: Numerical simulations

 We integrate a system composed of the Sun, Earth, Moon, and massless particles.
 The orbital elements, as well as the masses and radii of the Earth and the Moon, were gathered from JPL Horizons ephemeris \citep{horizons}\footnote{http://ssd.jpl.nasa.gov/sbdb.cgi} referred to epoch 2000 January 01 12:00 (JD 2451545.0).

-Unlike previous studies that focused primarily on equatorial regions or limited launch sites, our test particles were ejected from randomly distributed points covering the entire lunar surface.
+Unlike previous studies that focused primarily on equatorial regions or limited launch sites, our test particles were ejected from randomly distributed points covering the entire lunar surface using the \citet{Marsaglia-1972} algorithm for uniform sampling on a sphere.
+This uniform sampling ensures that our geographical distribution analysis accurately reflects the relative efficiency of different lunar regions for producing co-orbital objects, without bias toward any particular location.
 The velocity vectors were primarily normal to the surface and outward-pointing.
 We also tested a control sample with non-normal velocity vectors varying randomly in azimuth while maintaining the outward direction, confirming that launch azimuth does not significantly affect outcome statistics.

-Our simulations systematically explored the velocity parameter space from 1.0 up to 2.6 times the lunar escape velocity (2.4 km/s), with an ensemble of 6,000 particles for each chosen velocity, totalizing 54,000 particles.
+Our simulations systematically explored the velocity parameter space from 1.0 up to 2.6 times the lunar escape velocity (2.4 km/s), with an ensemble of 6,000 particles for each chosen velocity, totaling 54,000 particles.
 This range of velocities was selected based on preliminary results showing a significant drop in co-orbital production at higher ejection speeds, as shown in Figure \ref{QuanCoorb}.
 To assess the independence of results from the launch epoch, we conducted four separate simulation sets with different initial positions of the Moon in its orbit around Earth (at quarter-period intervals).

 The system was integrated for 1,000 years with the high order integrator IAS15 available in the \textsc{Rebound} package \citep{ias15}.
-For selected cases, we extended the integration time to 50,000 years with the addition of Venus, Mars, and Jupiter to capture long-term stability characteristics.
+To verify integration quality, we monitored timestep evolution throughout sample integrations and confirmed that the adaptive timesteps selected by IAS15 maintained required numerical precision even during dynamically sensitive phases such as quasi-satellite states.

+We implemented automated, quantitative criteria for classifying orbital states, eliminating the subjective visual inspection methods.
+Specifically, we consider a particle as co-orbital when its semi-major axis remains between 0.99 and 1.01 au for at least 10 consecutive years.
+This time threshold excludes transient passages through co-orbital regions that do not represent sustained dynamical states.